We’ve all been shocked by the amount of plastic floating around our planet especially since the TV series ‘Blue Planet 2’.

 We want our customers to enjoy their plants without the guilt associated with single use plastics.
 The great news is that for many years now ALL the black plastic pots that you take home with your outdoor plants have already been recycled once in their lives.
 Who’d of thought the boring black pot may once have been a coat hanger, a bottle, or a piece of packaging.

-And the good news just keeps coming.
-Starting this spring a nationwide pot recycling scheme is being launched that garden centres can join to recycle pots and many of the plant carrying trays for reprocessing into other products.
+As a response to the ‘black pot issue’ a nationwide pot recycling scheme is being developed that garden centres can join to recycle pots and many of the plant carrying trays for reprocessing into other products.
 You can bring your old pots back for recycling.
-We will publish the symbols to look for for recycling in the next few weeks.

 Remember that plants have such a big impact on air cleanliness and carbon dioxide up take.
 Plant as many as you can.